-After coming under pressure early in the session, stocks remain mostly negative in mid-day trading on Friday.
-The losses on the day come after the major averages ended the previous session near the unchanged line.
+After coming under pressure earlier in the session, stocks remain mostly lower in mid-day trading on Thursday.
+The losses on the day come after the Nasdaq ended the previous session at a record closing high.